Lt.-Col. Guy Bernard Campbell Ward1

 Lt.-Col. Guy Bernard Campbell Ward was born on 4 November 1875.1 He was the son of Maj.-Gen. Sir Edward Wolstenholme Ward and Anne Sophia Campbell.1 He married Beatrice Constance Charlotte Butler, daughter of Hon.
 Charles Lennox Butler and Constance Isabel Walcot, on 5 November 1904.1 He died on 24 March 1933 at age 57.1

-Lt.-Col. Guy Bernard Campbell Ward fought in the Boer War in 1900.1 He fought in the First World War.1 He gained the rank of Lieutenant-Colonel in the service of the South Wales Borderers.1 He was decorated with the award of Croix de Guerre (avec palmes).1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1918.1
+He fought in the Boer War in 1900.1 He fought in the First World War.1 He gained the rank of Lieutenant-Colonel in the South Wales Borderers.1 He was awarded the Croix de Guerre avec palmes.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1

 Children of Lt.-Col. Guy Bernard Campbell Ward and Beatrice Constance Charlotte Butler